nsejim/odoo-development-training/README.md

 - Launch a containerised odoo server   `docker-compose up -d`

 Now your Odoo instance should be running at the url http://localhost:10016.
-If a super admin Odoo password is already defined, the default one is "odoo123".
+The default master password is "odoo123".

 Additional interesting commands
 - To stop the odoo server `docker-compose down`